bbk1524/Nested_Rectangles/README.md

 # Nested_Rectangles

-Loads a xml file into SDL2.
+Loads an XML file and renders it with SDL.